 Now, what is WhatsApp Business API?

-WhatsApp created WhatsApp Business API to enable larger organisations to operate and communicate with their extensive customer base effortlessly.
+WhatsApp created WhatsApp Business API to enable larger businesses to operate and communicate with their bigger customer base effortlessly.
 While WhatsApp Business did the work, it did not allow larger firms to hold more than 2 active sessions at a given moment.
 This hindered connectivity as they weren’t able to reach most of their customers with the simple WhatsApp Business app.

 Since it’s impossible to manually answer and communicate with customers at scale, WhatsApp Business API allows you to automate your conversations and send bulk notifications.